Kevinaubeeluck/Jarbsi/README.md

 python app.py
 ```

-Flask will start on **http://localhost:8000** and also launch the background TCP server to communicate with your ESP32.
+Flask will start on **http://localhost:8000** and also launch the background TCP server to communicate with the ESP32.

 ## Frontend (setup & run)